 Climate change is the result of the buildup of greenhouse gases in the atmosphere, primarily from the burning of fossil fuels for energy and other human activities.
 These gases, such as carbon dioxide and methane, warm and alter the global climate, which causes environmental changes to occur that can harm people's health and well-being.
-The NIEHS Climate Change and Human Health Program leads and coordinates the Institute's efforts to better understand climate change, in order to protect people's health.

 How does climate change affect human health?

 As the climate continues to change, and weather-related events such as floods, hurricanes, tornados, wildfires, and heat waves become more extreme, the risk to human health grows, exacerbating existing health threats and creating new public health challenges around the world.

 Although climate change is a global process, its direct and indirect health effects are local and can profoundly affect communities.
 It can affect people's health and well-being in many ways, some of which are already occurring 3 , by:

 - Increasing the frequency and severity of heat waves, leading to more heat-related illnesses and deaths.

 - Changing the range of disease-carrying insects, such as mosquitoes, ticks, and fleas that transmit West Nile Virus, dengue fever, Lyme disease, and malaria to humans.

 - Increasing exposure to pollen, due to increased plant growing seasons; molds, due to severe storms; and air pollution, due to increased temperature and humidity, all of which can worsen allergies and other lung diseases, such as asthma.